-In Microsoft Word, a checkbox (selection box or tick box) is a small interactive box that allows users to select or deselect a value from a small set of options.
+In Microsoft Word, a checkbox (Also known as a selection box, tick box or check mark – ☑) is a small interactive box that allows users to select or deselect a value from a small set of options.

 - A non-clickable checkbox (not interactive)